23andMe/23andMeResearchKitModule/README.md

    This configuration allows existing 23andMe customers to share their genotype data with your research study.
 - Existing and new 23andMe customers

-   Note that this configuration requres that a researcher has a purchase agreement in place to sponsor the purchase of a 23andMe kit for participants the researcher has deemed eligibile.
+   Note that this configuration requires that a researcher has a purchase agreement in place to sponsor the purchase of a 23andMe kit for participants the researcher has deemed eligible.

 #### Contribution of Data
 - Contributing genetic data required